-There are several safe power-off methods for an SGI NAS Server or JBOD.
-They include,
+There are several safe power-off methods for a NAS Server or JBOD.
+They include:

-- Using the OS GUI power-off button at the console screen, if a keyboard/mouse/video monitor is connected. - Pushing and holding the Power button on the front panel (see "Front Bezel and Control Panels" in Chapter 3). - When logged in via an ssh session and executing a "shutdown" or "poweroff" command. - When logged in to the BMC and using the power control page to power off the sever. - Using the remote console screen GUI power-off button, if a KVM RMM4Lite session is established through the BMC.
+- Using the OS GUI power-off button at the console screen, if a keyboard/mouse/video monitor is connected. - Pushing and holding the Power button on the front panel.

+- When logged in via an ssh session and executing a "shutdown" or "poweroff" command. - When logged in to the BMC and using the power control page to power off the sever. - Using the remote console screen GUI power-off button, if a KVM RMM4Lite session is established through the BMC.

-For an IS2224 NAS JBOD Unit, the power button on the front panel will turn off the power to that I/O module.
+For an IS2224 or MIS NAS JBOD Unit, the power button on the front panel will turn off the power to that I/O module.
 If an additional JBOD module is installed and powered on, it, the fans and the drives will remain on until it, too, is powered off.